Bernard Baran

 Bernard F. Baran Jr. (May 25, 1965 – September 1, 2014) was an American day care employee wrongfully convicted in the day-care sex-abuse hysteria of the 1980s and 1990s that was spawned by the McMartin preschool trial.

-Unlike other day care cases, the Baran case garnered little national press coverage.
+Unlike other day care cases, the Baran case did not garner much national press coverage.
 The Baran case spanned almost 25 years from his arrest in October 1984 until all charges were dropped in June 2009.
 Baran maintained his innocence throughout his case, making him ineligible for parole.
 Baran was accused, tried and convicted within a three-month period and sentenced to three life sentences in January 1985.
 In 2009, the Massachusetts Appeals Court vacated the convictions, deeming the case "notorious," and citing the behavior of the original prosecutor as "troubling."
 The Baran case is the subject of the 2010 documentary film Freeing Bernie Baran.

 Background

 Bernard Baran took a job as a teacher's aide in 1983 at the Early Childhood Development Center (ECDC) in his hometown of Pittsfield, the county seat of Berkshire County in Western Massachusetts.
 Shortly before his employment, social workers placed a four-year-old boy at ECDC due to the child's home environment.
 Eventually, the child ended up in the classroom where Baran worked.
 In September 1984, accusations of sexual abuse at the Fells Acres Day School in Malden, Massachusetts, made news across the state and beyond.
 Shortly thereafter, the parents of the boy complained to the board of directors of ECDC that they "didn't want no homo" working with their child.
 The Board of Directors held a meeting on September 12, 1984, to specifically discuss Baran's homosexuality, and the possibility of terminating his employment because of it.
 Baran retained his job after being questioned about his homosexuality by his superiors.